adgianv/adgianv/README.md

 Data science master's student with a passion for AI, machine learning, and NLP.

-Software engineering student at 42 School, diving into C programming and more.
+Software engineering student at 42 School.

 ## 🚀 Skills & Technologies